Zoologist

 • environmental biology

-You'll need a relevant postgraduate qualification like a master's degree or PhD for some jobs, particularly in research.
+You may need a relevant postgraduate qualification like a master's degree or PhD for certain jobs, particularly in research.

-Some degree courses offer a placement year where you can gain relevant experience in areas like conservation.
+Some degree courses offer a placement year where you can get relevant experience in areas like conservation.

-Doing an internship during the summer of your second or last but one year at university can also help you gain useful knowledge and skills.
-Your university careers department may have links with wildlife or conservation organisations in the UK or overseas.
+Doing an internship during the summer holidays can also help you gain useful knowledge and skills.
+Your university careers department will be able to give you information about opportunities.
+They may also have links with wildlife or conservation organisations in the UK or overseas.

 Entry requirements